lukegorman31/lukes_llms/README.md

 First tests and experimenting with LLMs and NLP.

 Project 1)

-Revolut Youtube sentiment: Here I scraped all of the comments from the 10 7 videos on Youtube about Revolut from Finfluencers.
+Revolut Youtube sentiment: Here I scraped all of the comments from the top 7 videos on Youtube about Revolut from Finfluencers.

-The from the 7 videos I pulled 269 comments for analysis.
+The from the 7 videos I pulled 279 comments for analysis.

 ![output](https://github.com/user-attachments/assets/061c0a32-7d93-4636-b389-59fe7e27ecf8)